Garmundo/Extended-unit-arsenal/README.md

 5 new campaign maps.

-Soon to come: Crimson expansion.
-A new lineup of maps and ships at the other end of the Disconsolate Passage map with new resources and others

 (if you want to play around with the units in sandbox I recommend increasing unit production speed in custom settings or downloading infinitodustry and using the